 The reality is, cats are biologically able to tell the difference between men and women based on their scents, sounds, and visual appearance (to a degree).
 But cats can’t use this information to ascertain whether they are interacting with a man or woman.
 Their brains are complex enough.

-And realistically, it’s unlikely they care.
-As long as they are receiving the food, warmth, and affection they need to both survive and lead a happy life, cats are happy to live alongside their caregivers.
+As long as cats receive the food, warmth, and affection they need to survive and lead a good life, they are happy to live alongside their owners.